Semiparametric Bayesian Difference-in-Differences: Setup and Implementation

 where $\mathbb{E}_\eta$ denotes the expectation under $P_\eta$ and in this case, is the integral with respect to the density $f_\eta$.

-As we saw above, we only need to impute the conditional mean of the outcome in the control group, making it unnecessary to impose a model for the treated group.
-We assume that the distribution of $\Delta Y$, conditional on $D=0$ and $X$, belongs to the ``single-parameter" exponential family, where the unknown parameter is the nonparametric conditional mean function $m(x)=\mathbb{E}[\Delta Y\mid D=0,X=x]$.
-Specifically, we assume that the conditional density function is given by
+As we saw above, we only need to impute the conditional mean of the outcome in the control group.
+We assume that the distribution of $\Delta Y$, conditional on $D=0$ and $X$, belongs to the ``single-parameter" exponential family, where the only unknown component is the nonparametric conditional mean function $m(x)=\mathbb{E}[\Delta Y\mid D=0,X=x]$.
+The conditional density function is given by

-where $A(m)= \log\int c(y)\exp\left[q(m) ay\right]dy$, some constant $a>0$, and the function $q(\cdot)$ links the conditional mean to the ``natural parameter'' of the exponential family.
+where $A(m)= \log\int c(y)\exp\left[q(m) ay\right]\mathrm{d}y$, some constant $a>0$, and the function $q(\cdot)$ links the conditional mean to the ``natural parameter'' of the exponential family.
 We also restrict the sufficient statistic to be linear in $y$.
-The exponential family assumption implies the conditional mean equation $\E[ \Delta Y\mid D=0, X=x]=A'(m(x))/(a\, q'(m(x)))$, which corresponds to generalized regression models.
-Interestingly, in the exponential family examples provided below, the previous equation implies $\E[\Delta Y\mid D=0, X=x]=m(x)$ and hence the exponential family assumption \eqref{condpdf} does not impose functional form assumptions on the conditional mean function $m$ in these cases and, in particular, does not restrict the ATT parameter.
+The exponential family assumption implies the conditional mean equation $\E[ \Delta Y\mid D=0, X=x]=A'(m(x))/(a\, q'(m(x)))=m(x)$.
+We emphasize that \eqref{condpdf} does not impose functional form assumptions on the conditional mean function $m$ and, in particular, does not restrict the ATT parameter.